iamSlightlyWind/majors_choice/README.md

 # Major's Choice

-A project focused on the DevOps automation and auto-deployment of a professional e-commerce platform for computer components.
+A project focused on DevOps automation and auto-deployment of a professional e-commerce platform for computer components.

 ## Trigger GitHub Action